deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 ### ➕ Step 3: Add your module (if applicable)

-If you already have the module and tests written, replace the following files with your module's files:
+If you already have the module, manifest, and tests written, replace the following files with your module's files:

 - [__NewModuleName__.psm1](/src/__NewModuleName__/__NewModuleName__.psm1)
 - [__NewModuleName__.psd1](/src/__NewModuleName__/__NewModuleName__.psd1)